TimerErTim/downlomatic/CONTRIBUTING.md

 ### Versioning Scheme

 The version of this project is defined in the `build.gradle` file.
 The scheme used is [SemVer](http://semver.org/).
-Please update the version accordingly before submitting your Pull Requests.
+Please update the version in the according module before submitting your Pull Requests.
 You may find, that the current version has a suffix indicating pre-releases.
 If that's the case, leave the suffix as is and only change the major, minor, and patch number.

 If you already know what kind of change you will make (bug fix, backward compatible, or breaking) you can use that to figure out whether to open an issue before you submit a PR.
 Incrementing